PowerLedger/powr/docs/src/cli/transfer-tokens.md

 width enhance concert vacant ketchup eternal spy craft spy guard tag punch    # If this was a real wallet, never share these words on the internet like this!
 ==========================================================================

-$ solana airdrop 1 DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://powr-api.testnet.powerledger.io  # Airdropping 1 SOL to my wallet's address/pubkey
+$ solana airdrop 1 DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://powr-api.testnet.powerledger.io  # Airdropping 1 POWR to my wallet's address/pubkey
 Requesting airdrop of 1 SOL
 1 SOL